yashmjain/fenic/examples/mcp/docs-server/README.md

-# fenic Documentation MCP Server
+# Fenic Documentation MCP Server

-**Dogfooding fenic to teach AI new APIs.**
+**Using Fenic's native MCP capabilities to serve API documentation.**

-This MCP server lets AI assistants explore fenic’s API docs and source like a power user, searching symbols, traversing the public API tree, and capturing “learnings” as Q&A for reuse.
-We built it with fenic itself, so the pipeline that organizes the docs is the same engine we use to build AI apps.
+This MCP server demonstrates Fenic's built-in MCP support, creating parameterized tools from DataFrame queries.
+The server exposes Fenic's API documentation through searchable, queryable tools that AI assistants can use to understand and work with the Fenic framework.

 **Why it matters:** when you’re developing in a codebase the model hasn’t “seen,” you either hand-craft prompts or burn tokens asking vague questions.